 Having an idea is one thing, making it a reality is a whole other story.
-One crucial chapter is finding a supplier/manufacturer that can provide you with the goods not only at a reasonable price, but at superior quality and without requiring a huge initial order.
-Negotiating the right deal involves systematic and comprehensive analysis.
-In this post I wanted to discuss the process of negotiating with a manufacturer, along with some of my lessons learned and ask your opinion on an important business decision.
+One crucial chapter is finding a supplier/manufacturer that can provide you with the goods not only at a reasonable price but at superior quality and without requiring a huge initial order.
+Negotiating the right deal involves a systematic and comprehensive analysis.
+In this post, I wanted to discuss the process of negotiating with a manufacturer, along with some of my lessons learned and ask your opinion on an important business decision.

 As I mentioned in the previous post Make, Manufacture, Wholesale or Drop Ship, my team and I came to the decision to create our own custom line of men’s fashion socks and work with a manufacturer to do it.
 We believe it would be in my best interest to work with a local manufacturing partner in either the US or Canada, so we began my search by Googling manufacturers and doing research through various community networks.